 A truly stellar source of power.

-We are a European startup building the first generation of fusion power plants using quasi-isodynamic (QI) stellarators.
+We are a European startup building the first generation of fusion power plants using quasi-isodynamic (QI) stellarators—the clearest, most robust path to putting fusion on the grid.

-We combine advances in stellarator optimization, computational design and superconductivity with the expertise behind the W7-X stellarator at the Max Planck Institute for Plasma Physics.
+We're leveraging decades of research in magnetic confinement fusion, combining advances in stellarator optimization, computational design, and high-temperature superconducting (HTS) magnet technology with the expertise behind the record-breaking W7-X stellarator at the Max Planck Institute for Plasma Physics (IPP).

 As Covered In